Serbian Court Jails Parents Of Belgrade School Shooter - UrduPoint

 Serbian Court Jails Parents Of Belgrade School Shooter

-A Belgrade court on Monday sentenced the parents of a 13-year-old boy to prison for fatally shooting nine students and a security guard at an elementary school in Serbia's capital last year
+A Belgrade court on Monday sentenced the parents of a 13-year-old boy to prison after he shot dead nine students and a security guard at an elementary school in Serbia's capital last year

-Belgrade, (APP - UrduPoint / Pakistan Point News - 30th Dec, 2024) A Belgrade court on Monday sentenced the parents of a 13-year-old boy to prison for fatally shooting nine students and a security guard at an elementary school in Serbia's capital last year.
+Belgrade, (APP - UrduPoint / Pakistan Point News - 30th Dec, 2024) A Belgrade court on Monday sentenced the parents of a 13-year-old boy to prison after he shot dead nine students and a security guard at an elementary school in Serbia's capital last year.

-The killings on May 3, 2023, deeply shocked Serbia, where mass shootings have been rare despite high levels of gun ownership.
+The killings on May 3, 2023, deeply shocked the Balkan nation, where mass shootings have been rare despite high levels of gun ownership.

 The trial was conducted solely against the teenager's parents, Vladimir and Miljana Kecmanovic, as their son cannot be criminally prosecuted due to his age.